 Border to Coast Pensions Partnership Ltd is an FCA-authorised investment fund manager (AIFM).
-It operates investment funds for its twelve-eleven shareholders which are Local Government Pension Scheme funds (Partner Funds).
+It operates investment funds for its eleven shareholders which are Local Government Pension Scheme funds (Partner Funds).
 The purpose is to make a difference to the investment outcomes for our Partner Funds through pooling to create a stronger voice; working in partnership to deliver cost effective, innovative, and responsible investment now and into the future; thereby enabling great, sustainable performance.

-Border to Coast takes a long-term approach to investing and believes that businesses that are governed well and run in a sustainable way are more resilient, able to survive shocks and have the potential to provide better financial returns for investors.
-Environmental, social and governance (ESG) issues can have a material impact on the value of financial assets and on the long-term performance of investments, and therefore need to be considered across all asset classes in order to better manage risk and generate sustainable, long term returns.
+Border to Coast takes a long-term approach to investing and believes that businesses that are governed well, have a diverse board and run in a sustainable way are more resilient, able to survive shocks and have the potential to provide better financial returns for investors.
+Diversity of thought and experience on boards is significant for good governance, reduces the risk of 'group think' leading to better decision making.
+Environmental, social and governance (ESG) issues can have a material impact on the value of financial assets and on the long-term performance of investments, and therefore need to be considered across all asset classes in order to better manage risk and generate sustainable, long-term returns.
 Well-managed companies with strong governance are more likely to be successful long-term investments.

 Border to Coast is an active owner and steward of its investments, both internally and externally managed, across all asset classes.
 The commitment to responsible investment is communicated in the Border to Coast UK Stewardship Code compliance statement.
-As a long-term investor and representative of asset owners, we will therefore, hold companies and asset managers to account regarding environmental, societal and governance factors that have the potential to impact corporate value.
+As a long-term investor and representative of asset owners, we will hold companies and asset managers to account regarding environmental, societal and governance factors that have the potential to impact corporate value.
 We will incorporate such factors into our investment analysis and decision making, enabling long-term sustainable investment performance for our Partner Funds.
 As a shareowner, Border to Coast has a responsibility for effective stewardship of the companies it invests in, whether directly or indirectly through mandates with fund managers.
 It will practice active ownership through voting, monitoring companies, engagement and litigation.